John Binns (journalist)

-After brief residence in New York and encounter with a Society of Theophilanthropists, he moved in with a community of radical émigrés (Joseph Priestley among them) in Northumberland, Pennsylvania.
+After a brief residence in New York and encounter with a Society of Theophilanthropists, he moved in with a community of radical émigrés (Joseph Priestley among them) in Northumberland, Pennsylvania.
 In March 1802, he founded a newspaper, the Republican Argus.
 Under its banner strapline, "persons not property should ever be the basis of representation", it called for the democratic reform of the Pennsylvania state constitution.
 It also advocated U.S. territorial expansion, including the annexation of Canada.

 In March 1807, Binns moved to Philadelphia where, as editor of the Democratic Press, he found himself in a print war with his fellow LCS veteran, William Duane, since 1798 editor of the equally radical Aurora.
 Binns, was a trusted advisor to Pennsylvania Governor Simon Snyder.
 Snyder's administration endorsed aggressive federal activities, and in its patronage was seen to neglect the Old School Democrats of whom Duane was an acknowledged leader.
 The resulting feud served to split Thomas Jefferson's Democratic Republican coalition and to embolden nativist attacks on "foreign extremists".

 During the War of 1812, Binns served Governor Snyder as ADC, and the Democratic Press rode a wave of patriotic anti-British sentiment.
-But in the late 1820s it lost readership and influence as a result of its attacks on the populism of Andrew Jackson.
+But in the late 1820s, it lost readership and influence as a result of its attacks on the populism of Andrew Jackson.
 Denouncing Jackson as a corrupt demagogue and murderer (holding him culpable for the deaths of six fellow militiamen in 1812), Binns supported the Whigs with whom he repudiated attempts "to array the poorer, against the richer, portions of our population".
 The Democratic Press ceased publication in 1829.

 During the nullification crisis of 1832, Binns proposed that the federal government should buy the freedom of slaves, and that the freed slaves be “returned" to Africa.
 An owner of some slaves himself, Binns responded to the ardent abolitionsim of Daniel O'Connell, the "Emancipator" of Catholic Ireland, by arguing that Irish-Americans were wise to avoid the issue of slavery.
 This was the position of the Archbishop John Hughes of New York who, in 1841, urged Irish Americans not to sign O'Connell's abolitionist petition ("An Address of the People of Ireland to their Countrymen and Countrywomen in America") lest they further inflame anti-Irish nativist sentiment.
 Through the 1840s, Binns defended the Irish community in Philadelphia from nativist attacks, and from the mid-1850s from the Orangeism of the Know-Nothing party.